t-brandt/orvara/README.rst

 Usage
 -----
-After setting paths and MCMC (markov-chain monte-carlo)  settings in a config.ini file, you fit an orbit by running the following from the command line
+After setting paths and MCMC (markov-chain monte-carlo)  settings in a config.ini file, you fit an orbit by running the following from the command line (while in the root directory of the repo).

 .. code-block:: bash

-    python main.py --output-dir /path/to/output --config-file path/to/config.ini
+    fit_orbit --output-dir /path/to/output --config-file path/to/config.ini

 One can set the number of threads in the config.ini file via :code:`nthreads`.
 Note that the built-in parallelization is poor.
 It is better to set nthreads to 1 then simply run multiple instances of orbit3d